 2. I miss you

-This might seem heartbreaking but it is true.
+This one may seem heartbreaking but it is true.
 We don’t always miss our partners, do we?
 It’s not like we’re actively trying to avoid them, but work, responsibilities and other things take up our mind space, pushing our significant other out of focus for a while.
 Phrases such as “You’re on my mind”, “I miss you”, “I was thinking about you” become sweet nothings that we just say to each other out of habit.
 These are the kind of white lies in relationships that don’t even qualify as real, substantial lies but a statement that can be called true either.
 It’s like waddling through a grey area.

 Related reading: 6 reasons why women have an affair